-Radiation exposure depends on the type of test done, the area of the body exposed, the person’s body size, age, and gender, and other factors.
+Radiation exposure depends on the type of test done, the area of the body exposed, the person’s body size, age, and sex, and other factors.

 Radiation experts believe that if imaging tests do increase the risk of cancer, the increase in risk is likely to be very small.
 Still, it’s hard to know just how much radiation exposure from imaging tests might increase a person’s cancer risk.
 Most studies on radiation and cancer risk have looked at people exposed to very high doses of radiation, such as uranium miners and atomic bomb survivors.
 The risk from low-level radiation exposure is not easy to calculate from these studies.
 We do know that children are more sensitive to radiation and should be protected from it as much as possible.

 Because radiation exposure from all sources can add up over a lifetime, and radiation can, indeed, increase cancer risk, imaging tests that use radiation should only be done for a good reason.
 In many cases, other imaging tests such as ultrasound or MRI may be used.
 But if there’s a reason to believe that an x-ray, CT scan, or nuclear medicine scan (such as a PET scan) is the best way to look for cancer or other diseases, the person will most likely be helped more than the small dose of radiation can hurt.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 American College of Radiology/Radiological Society of North America.
 Children and Radiation Safety.
 March 30, 2012.
 Accessed at www.radiologyinfo.org/en/info.cfm?pg=safety-rad-children on November 17, 2015.